top of page

 Former Undergraduate Research Assistant

-Brian is a graduate of New York University – Abu Dhabi, majoring in Computer Science and minoring in Psychology and Interactive Media.
+Brian is a graduate of New York University Abu Dhabi with a major in Computer Science and minors in Psychology and Interactive Media.
 He worked as a research assistant studying the thematic coherence of autobiographical narrative.
 Brian hopes to pursue his interests in clinical, social, or industrial psychology.

 CHRISTIN KÖBER, PH.D.

-Dr. Köber earned her doctorate in Developmental Psychology at Goethe University in Frankfurt, working on the longitudinal study “MainLife” guided by Professor Tilmann Habermas.
-Dr. Köber is now an assistant professor in Psychology at Zayed University.
+Christin earned her doctorate in Developmental Psychology at Goethe University in Frankfurt, working on the longitudinal study “MainLife” guided by Professor Tilmann Habermas.
+Christin is now an Assistant Professor in Psychology at Zayed University.
 She is primarily interested in the cognitive and narrative processes which people employ to remember and share their past and to derive insights in their own personality and identity development throughout the life span.

 ARAVIND KUMAR